harperreed/harper.blog/content/notes/_index.md

         name: Notes
 ---

-A colleciton of snaps, notes and thoughts.
+A collection of snaps, notes and thoughts.
 Mostly short form.
 Long stuff is in the [blog](/posts).

 ---